TrashScientist/contract_features/README.md

 # Contract Feature Engineering

-A FastAPI-based service for processing contract data and calculating features.
+A production-ready FastAPI service for processing contract data and calculating features.

 ## Features